donbrae/glossar/README.md

 # Dev

-When splitting 'synonyms' with the pipe (`|`) character, sort the 'items' descending from the left in terms of number of words in the single meaning, e.g.:
 Trigger words (`tr`), pronunciations (`pr`) and alternative spellings (`sc_alt`) will be highlighted in the UI by default.
 You can use the *highlight* property (`hl`) to override this.
 Note how typing *depute* (Scots) vs *deputy* (English) is handled.
 For a more complex example, see the verb tae *gae*.